-12.1.3 Indoor/Outdoor Unit Installation Diagram
+12.1.2 Indoor Unit Installation Diagram

-explanation purposes only.
+• This illustration is for explanation purposes only.
 The indoor unit will actually face a different way.

-(+) If holder at the rear of chassis (Refer column " 4 Indoor Unit Installation") need to be used to prop up the unit, this distance shall be 65 mm or more.
+() If holder at the rear of chassis (Refer column "12.2.3 Indoor Unit Installation") need to be used to prop up the unit, this distance shall be 65 mm or more.